fschuindt/firebase_id_token/README.md

 ##### Trying to verify tokens without downloaded certificates will raise an error

-If you try to verify a signature without any certificates in Redis database, it will raise a `FirebaseIdToken::Exceptions::NoCertificatesError`.
+If you try to verify a signature without any certificates in the cache, it will raise a `FirebaseIdToken::Exceptions::NoCertificatesError`.

 ##### "I keep on getting `nil` on `verify`"